oa-pva2-Syllabus/pva2_prednasky/slides/00_uvodni_hodina/slides.md

 # Realizované projekty

 * Projects for implementation of TAF TSI (Technical Specification for Interoperability relating to Telematics Applications for Freight Services)
-* Personální a informační systémy
+* Payroll and HR systém / Mzdový a personální systém KS, Pema, Pers, Abra
 * Operational and control systems of railway transport
 * Container Terminal Management System
 * System for familiarising employees with the directives
 * Loco and wagon repair management system
 * Document management system with workflows
 * Customer relationship management
-* Business intelligence and/or Reporting system
+* Business intelligence and Multi-reporting system

 <!--
 Specializace HRM a rail logi systems